derekschwenke/privilege/README.md

 Future Development
 ==================
 These features have been gathered from feedback from the inital version.
-- Use data from genisys users and groups  Estimate: 1 day.
+- Use data from genisys users and roles  Estimate: 1 day.
-- Explore any structure to the roles and permission strings Estimate: 2 days.
+- Explore structure to the roles and permission strings Estimate: 2 days.
-  Roles and permissions have a useful structure for example: "HOST:SERVICE:API:permission" or "PARENT:CHILD"
+  Roles and permissions can make use a structure for example: "HOST:SERVICE:API:permission" or "PARENT:CHILD".
 - Add a way to filter inputs.
 Estimate: 1 day.
 - Add role/group descriptions.
 Estimate: 1 day.
   In a large set of Roles or Permissions, a description could help users understand the names.